Dispute Resolution > Costs and Funding

 How This Appears in SQE1 Questions

 SQE1 questions test Part 36 consequences extensively, particularly whether judgment is 'at least as advantageous' as the offer and what costs follow.
 Questions also test costs assessment on the standard versus indemnity basis, and may ask about the interaction between costs orders and Part 36 offers.
 You might see questions about qualified one-way costs shifting (QOCS) in PI claims, costs budgeting in multi-track claims, or the recoverability of success fees under CFAs.
 The key is to understand that Part 36 offers are a powerful procedural tool that can dramatically shift the costs liability if the offer is not beaten.
-This is a classic SQE1 trap.
+This is a common SQE1 pitfall.

 Common Mistakes Students Make